 The following day, go for one last swim in Cabo San Juan and then head to La Piscina, another beach located a 15-minute walk away.
 These are the only two beaches you can swim in so take your time and enjoy it!
 The hike towards the main entrance takes you to another camping area and other beaches that are too rough to swim in.
 There are several places where you can stop and get snacks along the way, but it’s not a bad idea to bring your own.

 Remember to pack light and bring out what you brought in.
 The cost to enter the park is 42,000 Colombian Pesos. ($15 USD.)

 Where to stay: Tayrona

 6. Tubing in Rio Don Diego

 When you visit the national park, spend a few days exploring the area surrounding Tayrona.
-One of my absolute favorite activities in Colombia is river tubing in Rio Don Diego.
+One of my absolute favorite activities during my Colombia solo travel journey was river tubing in Rio Don Diego.
 This tour costs 45,000 Colombia pesos ($16 USD) which includes a hike, tube, and boat ride back to where you started.
 We chose to go at 2 pm to get a break from the sun.
 Bring sunscreen, water, and snacks and get ready to cruise to Playa Don Diego.
 On our way to the beach, we saw horses crossing the river and howler monkeys.
 So peaceful!

 If you’re looking for a quiet, untouched beach, then head to Mendihuaca.
 Only a short bus ride away from Tayrona, and a 20-minute walk from the road, this beach is right up my alley.
 With nearly no one in sight apart from my friends, the water is calm enough to swim in, but filled with algae.
 Head there for sunset and don’t miss the view from the Mendihuaca river.
 My friends Kim, Eli, Nick and I stayed at the nearby Yuluka Hostel which has a pool with a slide, cabanas and an excellent restaurant.